Shiori-Takanashi/react-history-js/docs/problems/problems01.md

 export function useHistory() {
   const context = useContext(HistoryContext);
   if (!context) {
-    throw new Error("useHistory must be used within a HistoryProvider");
+    throw new Error('useHistory must be used within a HistoryProvider');
   }
   return context;
 }